 Welcome to the UC Davis Wellness Portal

-The Mind Body Wellness Group created the Wellness Portal to assist students, staff and faculty in locating resources related to the various aspects of wellness.
+The Wellness Portal was created to assist students, staff and faculty in locating resources related to the various aspects of wellness.
 Campus resources, as well as those in Davis and the larger web community, are included.
 We want this to be your “one stop shop” for wellness.

 We will continue to build this site and add additional resources.
-If you have suggestions, please contact us.
 We look forward to supporting you in enhancing your wellness.

 Generally, information on any limitations as to who can access a particular resource is mentioned in the resource description.
 Please contact the resource directly regarding further information or clarification concerning who is eligible to use a specific resource.